section-engineering-education/engineering-education/content/articles/what-is-rabbitmq-dockerize-a-rabbitmq-instance-using-docker-containers/index.md

   - The message header - defines the message header attribute.
   - The message body - the message content being shared.

-Depending on the messaging sharing pattern, a message can have properties such as published acknowledged, unacknowledged, redelivered, ready and received.
+Depending on the messaging sharing pattern, a message can have properties such as published, acknowledged, unacknowledged, redelivered, ready and received.

 - Routing Key - a RabbitMQ can have many message queues.
-In this case, each produces message needs to have a virtual address key that the Exchange will use to determine which queue the message should be routed to.
+In this case, each produced message needs to have a virtual address key that the Exchange will use to determine which queue the message should be routed to.
 This is called the routing key.

 - Binding (Binding key) - links the queue to an exchange.
 Exchange uses binding and routing keys to determine which message belongs to which queue.